 Students always want to know “How can I use this in real life?”
 What better way to answer that than to bring “real life” into the classroom with Flocabulary’s weekly current events video, The Week in Rap.

 Activity: Explain to students that when they have a good idea of major news stories, they will frequently see how their studies relate.
-Review the top news of the summer by reviewing Flocabulary’s Week in Rap Archives.
+Review the top news of the week by watching your favorite Flocabulary.
 Discuss the stories that are most interesting to your class.
-Explain to students that you’ll be watching it each Friday, and that you’ll be asking students each week to make connections between classroom subjects and real-world topics.
+Explain to students that you’ll be watching it each Friday and that you’ll be asking students each week to make connections between classroom subjects and real-world topics.

-What first day of school activities have worked well for you?
+Put these first day of school activities into action!